signalapp/Signal-Desktop/README.md

 Tips/Tricks
 ===========

-* For Dev purposes, the test server always uses code 111111
 * Loading the `test.html` page may read, write or clear localStorage.
 To avoid having to choose between running tests and preserving your existing messages, keys, and other extension data, much of the test suite can be run by starting